sinanislekdemir/payton/README.md

 ## Development

+Payton is designed in a way to support both Python 2.7 and Python 3+ but later the support for Python 3+ will be dropped in favor of LRU Cache, Type Hinting, Implicit Packages and so forth.

 Currently Payton is in pre-alpha, or it is just some dust cloud in the space.
 If you want to contribue, here is what you can do:

+You can generate the API documentation using PDOC (https://github.com/mitmproxy/pdoc).
+PDOC is not defined in setup.py or in requirements so you need to install pdoc yourself.
+(PDoc requires Python3)

 `pdoc --html payton` will create API docs for you.
 (Api docs are generated from comments and code itself, so keep comments in the code as descriptive